daavoo/pyntcloud/docs/samplers_dev.rst

 For example, samplers that require a VoxelGrid to be computed are in pyntcloud/samplers/s_voxelgrid.py

-As the information required by all the filters in each submodule is the same, we create a submodule base class overriding the __init__ and exctract_info methods of the Sampler base class.
+As the information required by all the filters in each submodule is the same, we create a submodule base class overriding the __init__ and extract_info methods of the Sampler base class.

 For example, in the s_voxelgrid submodule there is a Sampler_Voxelgrid class from which all the samplers that require a Voxelgrid inherit.